Privacy Policy

 We will only initiate contact with you if you have given your consent to hear from us or if you have contacted us directly.
 If you decide that you would like to use our services, we will use your personal data in order to provide support to you as a carer (a ‘public task’ task under the data protection legislation).

 Your personal information is used for the purposes of providing, advice, information and support to you in your caring role.
-As a core part of our service we will send out newsletters, invitations to carer support groups, forums and other carer related events and activities, which we run.
-We also from time to time seek your views to help inform our service provision and compile anonymised statistical data and case studies for commissioning and research purposes.
+As a core part of our service we will send out newsletters and emails detailing events and activities of interest to you as a carer.

 The types of personal information we may collect includes your name, address, email, telephone and mobile number, your age or date of birth and your GP Surgery.
 We may also ask for other related information, which may be relevant to your caring role.
 These may include whether you are from an armed forces household, services that may be involved in your support and more detailed questions about your caring role or situation, e.g. practical, physical, emotional, family relationships and finance.
 For young carers and young adult carers we may ask for the school or college attended.